Brittany Blain-Roth, Area Management Biologist

 General Area Description: Salt waters within 200 miles of shore from the longitude of Gore Point to the longitude of Cape Fairfield.
 All fresh waters between Gore Point and Cape Fairfield.

 - The hooligan have shown up to the Seward area in Resurrection River and Salmon Creek.
 Dipnetters have reported good catches of hooligan near the mouth of Resurrection River and Salmon Creek at Nash Road.
 Catches are best a few hours after high tide.
 We anticipate the Seward hooligan run to remain decent through at least the holiday weekend.

 - Dipnetting for hooligan (smelt) opened on April 1 and will remain open until June 15.
 There is no bag or possession limit.

 - This is a personal use fishery and only Alaska residents can participate.
 No permit is required, but you do need a valid 2023 Alaska resident sport fishing license or ADF&G Permanent fishing license ID card with you.

 - For additional information on dipnetting for hooligan see page 16 of the 2023 Southcentral Alaska Sport Fishing Regulations summary booklet.

 Rainbow Trout/Dolly Varden

-Don’t forget to bring your 2022 sport fishing license and king stamp!
-Purchase your 2022 sport fishing license and king stamp through the ADF&G online store and print it off from the comfort of your own home.
-Also, make sure to review emergency orders, advisory announcements, and the 2022 Southcentral Alaska Sport Fishing Regulations Summary booklet for the area you are fishing in before you head out.
+Don’t forget to purchase your 2023 sport fishing license and king stamp!
+You can purchase your 2023 sport fishing license and king stamp through the ADF&G online store and print it off from the comfort of your own home.
+Also, make sure to review emergency orders, advisory announcements, and the 2023 Southcentral Alaska Sport Fishing Regulations Summary booklet for the area you are fishing in before you head out.